VandinLab/VCRadSPM/README.md

 ```
 java -Xmx10G -cp ./src TFSP MSNBC.txt 0.04 0.1 false
 ```
 The true frequent sequential patterns mined from the dataset are stored in a file, dataset_TFSP_Approx.txt or dataset_TFSP_FPF_Approx.txt, in the data/TFSP/ folder, where dataset is the name of the file provided in input.
+The program writes to the standard output the input parameters, some statistics on the data and the execution time.

 ### TFSP Algorithm using an upper bound on the empirical Rademacher complexity
 Usage: